jiyuu-jin/IronNest/README.md

 # IronNest

 IronNest is a home automation system designed to integrate with various smart devices.
-The current implementation integrates with the Ring API to control ring devices.
+The current implementation integrates with the Ring, Alex, TP-Link, and Roku, all controllable by GPT-3.5-turbo-1106.

 ## Features

 - Integration with Ring doorbells, cameras, etc.
 - Fetch authentication tokens from Ring.
-- Get details of Ring devices.
+- Get details of Ring, Alexa, oOku & TP-Link devices.
 - Obtain socket tickets from Ring.
-- Built using Axum framework for a lightweight and efficient server.
+- Autmotic local network discovery of devices.
+- Chain multiple commands and control devices by `type`, `name`, or by `ip`.

 ![image](https://github.com/jiyuu-jin/IronNest/assets/19313806/c4426aed-3793-4e03-9973-87893cf2d8d3)